PetarPetrov01/LuxLiving/README.md

 ```bash
 npm start
 ```
-Note that the server should also be started for the application to work.
-To become familiar with the server, you can read its documentation [here](https://github.com/PetarPetrov01/LuxLiving/tree/main/server#readme).
+Note that to run the whole appication, you'll need to run the server and have MongoDB installed on your local machine.
+To become familiar with the server, you can read its documentation [here](https://github.com/PetarPetrov01/REST-API).

 ## Application overview
 ### Header